 Even our “modern” era dates to 1838, with the then-town of Orlando officially incorporating in 1875.
 Want to learn more?
-You can delve into Orlando’s origins and milestones at unique history centers and historical communities throughout the destination, and do so with confidence thanks to robust health and sanitization measures designed to protect you.
-Explore it all the next time you’re in Orlando!
+Explore our origins and milestones at these unique history centers and historical communities the next time you’re in Orlando.

 One of the most fascinating aspects of Orlando's history is its deep ties to the Civil Rights movement.
 Historic Eatonville, located 15 minutes west of Winter Park, played a key role and is a must-visit for history buffs.
-Incorporated in 1887, it's one of the oldest African-American municipalities in the United States.
-What's more, Eatonville was the childhood home of celebrated author Zora Neale Hurston (Their Eyes Were Watching God).
+Incorporated in 1887, it's one of the oldest African American municipalities in the United States.
+Eatonville was also the childhood home of celebrated author Zora Neale Hurston (Their Eyes Were Watching God).

-Downtown Orlando is home to the Wells'Built Museum of African-American History and Culture, which was originally the historic Wells'Built Hotel and is on the U.S. National Register of Historic Places.
-Today, it houses memorabilia of Orlando's African-American community, exhibits about the Civil Rights movement, and African art and artifacts.
+Downtown Orlando’s Parramore district is home to the Wells'Built Museum of African American History and Culture.
+Originally the historic Wells'Built Hotel, the venue is on the U.S. National Register of Historic Places.
+Today, it houses memorabilia of Orlando's African American community, exhibits about the Civil Rights movement, and African art and artifacts.

 Orlando has robust Hispanic and Latino communities, accounting for more than 25 percent of the population inside our city limits alone.
 Throughout the year, we honor these groups' many contributions to local history and culture at vibrant, multifaceted festivals.
-April's Puerto Rican Festival and Parade is one of the most popular of these events — no surprise given that more than half of Orlando's Hispanic and Latino population originated in Puerto Rico.
-Held in downtown Orlando, the parade culminates with a celebration at the Dr. Phillips Center for the Performing Arts' outdoor Seneff Arts Plaza.
+The Puerto Rican Festival and Parade is one of the most popular of these events — no surprise given that more than half of Orlando's Hispanic and Latino population originated in Puerto Rico.
+It’s traditionally held in downtown Orlando every April.

 Other Hispanic and Latino cultural happenings of note include July's Orlando Salsa Congress and October's Festival Calle Orange.
 Furthermore, the City of Orlando and Orange County governments both commemorate Hispanic Heritage Month (Sept.
 15 – Oct.
 15) with special events such as receptions, art exhibitions, the Orange County Mayor's Cup Soccer Tournament and more.

 Spanish architecture is celebrated at Casa Feliz, an Andalusian-style masonry farmhouse that was commissioned in 1932.
-Located in Winter Park, about 15 minutes north of downtown Orlando, it hosts free, public open houses on Tuesdays, Thursdays and Sundays, the latter of which includes the “Music at the Casa” live concert series.
+Located in Winter Park, about 15 minutes north of downtown Orlando, it’s available for private tours for groups of up to six people, but appointments must be made in advance.

-There are many other places to explore Orlando's history, starting with the Orange County Regional History Center and Heritage Square Park.
+There are many other places to explore Orlando's history, starting with the Orange County Regional History Center and Heritage Square Park in downtown Orlando.
 A Smithsonian Institution affiliate housed inside a historic, 5-story county courthouse built in 1927, it traces 12,000 years of Central Florida history.